c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 If you see ETIMEDOUT, this is likely the issue (BNO08X Datasheet 1000-3927 v1.17, page 15).
 Some have had good results with software I2C (emulation).
 We do not know how this impacts performance.

-## SPI Setup - for higher speed sensor reports
+## SPI Setup - for higher speed sensor reports (no clock stretch issues)

 In order to use SPI on most sensor boards one must add ONE solder blob on PS1.
 On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1 which will set PS1 high for SPI operation.